 You should say:

-- why didn’t you like it in school?
+- why you did not like it in school

 and explain how it helped you in your life.